2i2c-org/team-compass/services/interactive-computing/offboard.md

   - The community does not need to delete data themselves but is responsible for ensuring the data is backed up and migrated.
   - The email should include specific date then the hub will be decommissioned (recommendation: the day the engagement ends or very soon thereafter)
 4. 2 days before the date of decomissioning, a reminder email should be sent to the CRs confirming that we intended to shut down the hub.
 If we have not already received confirmation that the user data has been migrated off, we should seek that confirmation in this email.
-5. Delete the hub.
+5. Delete the hub(s).
 Follow https://infrastructure.2i2c.org/hub-deployment-guide/hubs/delete-hub/#delete-a-hub for the steps.
 7. Email the CRs confirming that the hub has been deleted.
 6. Finalize and record the Cloud Billing and MAUs usage.
 Costs incurred up this point can be allocated to the community.
 Cost incurred after this point need to be covered by 2i2c.

-6. Delete the cluster. _This needs a more refined process.
-We need to figure out how to retain prometheus data for clusters before we delete the cluster._
+6. Delete the cluster.
+  - Removing the cluster also removes the support services such as a the Grafana/Prometheus data.
+  - Before deleting the cluster, verify that `federated-prometheus` as the MAU data for the hubs that are being deleted for the full duration of the engagement.
+  - _Add a link to infrastructure docs to delete the cluster_

-7. If applicable, close the cloud provider account. _This needs a more refined process.
-How will we retain historically business and billing data about a cloud account?_
+7. If applicable, close the cloud provider account.
+  - For AWS: The cloud billing data is retained in the `2i2c-sandbox account`.
+See https://infrastructure.2i2c.org/howto/budgeting-billing/bill/#get-a-community-dedicated-aws-accounts-s-costs
+  - For GCP: The cloud billing data is the `2i2c Billing` account.
+See https://infrastructure.2i2c.org/howto/budgeting-billing/bill/#get-a-community-dedicated-gcp-projects-costs

 The community has been offboarded from the Managed Interactive Computing Service.